 When teams have completed a formal business plan outlining their strategic goals, the bias against women-as-leaders is reduced by 50 percent.

 Two other conditions may influence whether women assume a leadership position:

-(3) Pre-existing social relations between co-founders, measured as whether founding members are spouses, friends, or relatives.
+(3) Pre-existing social relations between co-founders, measured as whether founding members are spouses, friends, or relatives, and

 (4) Family household conditions, measured as whether spousal founding teams hold full-time jobs outside of the startup, and whether they have children.

-- This study shows that meritocratic principles, when explicitly incorporated into entrepreneurial startups, lessen the influence of gender biases.
+- Emphasize meritocratic principles – This study shows that meritocratic principles, when explicitly incorporated into entrepreneurial startups, lessen the influence of gender biases.
 It is hard to regulate small businesses to ensure fairness.
-However, in Canada there are many government-mandated loans and grants available for small businesses.
+However, in Canada, there are many government-mandated loans and grants available for small businesses.
 Training in meritocratic principles, such as evaluating candidates for leadership positions on the basis of credentials rather than perceived competency (which may be biased) could be enforced as a requisite condition of receiving grants.

-- Formalization of entrepreneurial arrangements increases the likelihood that women are given equal opportunities to lead.
+- Formalize entrepreneurial arrangments – Formalization can increase the likelihood that women are given equal opportunities to lead.
 While entrepreneurial ventures often start out with informal arrangements, this study suggests that deliberate efforts to establish documented procedures would support women’s entrepreneurial leadership.

 Who’s the Boss?
 Explaining Gender

 Howard E. Aldrich

 University of North Carolina-Chapel Hill